Kenfigure™: a YAML spec to define Benchling configurations

 See examples/Chemical.yaml for a more complete annotated example.

-If you use a different IDE, please create a pull request so we can document and applicable notes.
+If you use a different IDE, please create a pull request so we can document any applicable notes.

 Here’s some doc for how to configure PyCharm for YAML editing with a custom schema.